shuohangwang/SeqMatchSeq/README.md

 # SeqMatchSeq
-Implementations of there modes described in the three papers related to sequence mathing:
+Implementations of three modes described in the three papers related to sequence mathing:

 - [Learning Natural Language Inference with Lstm](https://arxiv.org/abs/1512.08849) by Shuohang Wang, Jing Jiang